 During my recent foray to “Ramen Bull,” a cow-fueled ramen residency at L.A.’s BREADBAR from Japan native Nori Sugie, I learned he sources his noodles from San Jose.
-Talk eventually turned to R&D, and he mentioned a couple of ramen houses that he recommends in the Silicon Valley, including Ramen Halu, which has been situated in San Jose’s Saratoga Plaza since 2003.
+Talk eventually turned to R&D, and he mentioned a couple of ramen houses that he recommends in the Silicon Valley, including Ramen Halu, which has thrived in San Jose’s Saratoga Plaza since 2003.
 Lucky for me, San Jose was right on my recent route to San Francisco, and stopping for lunch was an easy decision, and as it turns out, the right one.

 Mr. Halu, a Japan-based businessman, partnered with resident chef Kumao Arai on the restaurant.
 According to my waitress, the name means sunshine/sunny in Japanese, so the logo on the bowls and wall-mounted surfboards includes the sun.
 The long room features a sea blue ceiling with a school of white, orange, pink, green, yellow and red fish, assorted sea creatures, even a yellow submarine.
 Pop music predominates, as do framed postcards of Japanese beach scenes and paper globe lanterns.

 Even though two bowls of ramen were imminent, the Okara & Soybean Salad ($1.90 small), from a selection of appetizers and side dishes, sounded intriguing.
 No, okara isn’t okra, it’s the dregs that remain after the soy milk passes through the filter.
 The curd-like soy product arrived studded with corn and onion strands, plated on crisp iceberg lettuce with fried onion and garlic.
 This was a nice light starter.